 Abdullah Safir is an AI ethics and critical design researcher and PhD candidate at the University of Cambridge.

-Shahzeb Mahmood is a senior researcher at Tech Global Institute, specializing in Internet and technology laws.
+Shahzeb Mahmood is the Head of Research at Tech Global Institute, specializing in Internet and technology laws.
 He previously served as legal counsel to telecom, Internet and FAANG companies.

-Sabhanaz Rashid Diya is the founding board director at Tech Global Institute and Senior Fellow at Centre for International Governance Innovation.
+Sabhanaz Rashid Diya is the founding board director at Tech Global Institute, and Visiting Policy Fellow at University of Oxford.
+She is also a Senior Fellow at Centre for International Governance Innovation.